Final Exam Study Guide

 The challenge here is to:

-- Collect user information and store in a variable
+- Collect user information and store it in a variable

 - Use the variables in an echo command to generate a multi line message